JaguarIdentification/Jaguar_ID_classification/README.md

 # Jaguar Identification Project

-This project aims to identify individual jaguars using computer vision and deep learning techniques.
+This project aims to identify individual jaguars using computer vision techniques.

 It includes:

-- A user-facing app to identify jaguars, hosted on Hugging Face Spaces.
+- A user-facing app to identify jaguars, hosted on HuggingFace Spaces.
-- A curated dataset of jaguar images, hosted on Hugging Face.
+- A curated dataset of jaguar images, hosted on HuggingFace.
 - An upcoming Kaggle competition to encourage further research and development.

 ---